Chiraagkv/ASL/README.md

-# ASL to Text Conversuon
+# ASL to Text Conversion
 This project converts ASL symbols to text to help the deaf who don't know ASL